Are Freight Brokers Liable for Cargo Claims? What Shippers Should Know

 Pick the Right Freight Brokerage

 At the end of the day, your freight brokerage should be dedicated to helping you succeed.
-Although filing a cargo claim isn’t easy, selecting the right partner to lean on through this process will help substantially.
+Although filing a cargo claim isn’t easy, selecting the right broker to lean on through this process will help substantially.